ministryofjustice/security-guidance/docs/security-in-the-office.md

 -   Ideally memorise the combination setting, but if you must keep a local record, make it cryptic and store it in a secure location.
 Treat the combination like a [password](passwords.md) and protect it accordingly.

--   Forward a written cryptic record of the settings of combination locks for secure cabinets or safes \(but not key safes\) to [security@justice.gov.uk](mailto:security@justice.gov.uk).
+-   Forward a written cryptic record of the settings of combination locks for secure cabinets or safes \(but not key safes\) to [security@justice.cg.gov.uk](mailto:security@justice.cg.gov.uk).
 For example, you might conceal the combination within a telephone number.

 -   Change combinations at least every 6 months.
 Always change the combinations whenever a staff member who knew the combination leaves.